 ORTOVOX Free Touring Image

-Addressing The Avalanche People Problem (title of April 2021’s edition of The Avalanche Review, American Avalanche Association publication) is both more difficult and more important for effective avalanche accident reduction than is explaining the technical snowpack instability characteristics which also contributed directly to the rash of accidents.
+Addressing The Avalanche People Problem (title of April 2021’s edition of The Avalanche Review, American Avalanche Association publication) is both more difficult and more important for effective avalanche accident reduction than is explaining the technical snowpack instability characteristics (snowpack instability, to be fair, did also contribute directly to the rash of accidents in that season, but less so than human ‘people’ factors in our opinion).
 The ‘people problem’ is another term for the ‘human factors’ that have been identified as the primary reason for the vast majority of avalanche accidents over the last 3 to 4 decades.
 In sum, almost all avalanche victims had enough training to recognise and appreciate the danger signs on the mountain and the warnings in the avalanche bulletins, e.g. a serious persistent weak layer(s) etc., before they headed up.

 In this article I aim 1. to clarify the problem and 2. to suggest a solution.
 I also hope to validate the fact that there are almost always acceptably safe places where you can go, even when the snowpack is unstable and when there are warnings of high avalanche danger.
 Is it safe?
 It depends on you: Where you go, How you go, and How well prepared you are to carry out a companion rescue (see our Framework below).